What You’ll Learn 🎯

 Imaginary

-Phase (deg) [0°, 360°]
+Phase (deg) [0° to 360°]

 What is the markers module?

-The Markers module can be added like any other module in (Channel) Setup by pressing the More tab and selecting Markers from the General section.
+The Markers Module can be added like any other module in Channel Setup by pressing the More tab and selecting Markers from the General section.

 A word on marker channels

-We can continue to link additional markers to cut-type marker channels (once we assign them to a 2D graph), as long as the cut-type markers are in Full history mode.
+While discussing cut-type markers, it is important to note the following: additional markers can be linked to cut-type marker channels (once assigned to a 2D Graph), as long as the cut-type markers are in Full History mode.

 Putting processing markers into practise